 - Assessment: - Progress is not as expected.
 Most USM institutions fell below the 75th percentile of peers in percent of need met for undergraduates. - However, Mr. Muntz suggested, and Ms. Bauder agreed, that this might not be the right measure.
 Many institutions include loans in their measurements for percent of need met.
-If we measured need met that way, we'd be working against recommendation 1. - Questions and thoughts for further consideration: - Are we measuring what's important? - To what extent are our peers using loans in their measurement of percent of need met? - \circ Consider restating the goal as a comparison to our peers as opposed to meeting the 75th percentile criteria. - Where do we rank in the amount of unmet need when factoring in cost of attendance?
+If we measured need met that way, we'd be working against recommendation 1. - Questions and thoughts for further consideration: - Are we measuring what's important? - To what extent are our peers using loans in their measurement of percent of need met? - Consider restating the goal as a comparison to our peers as opposed to meeting the 75th percentile criteria. - Where do we rank in the amount of unmet need when factoring in cost of attendance?
 Consider using the Pell COA, as it is more standardized.

-Recommendation 4 - Target Institutional Funds to Need-Based Aid
+Recommendation 4 - Target Institutional Funds to Need-Based Aid o This recommendation is similar to recommendation 2; they could be combined.

-- Assessment - Progress has been made, but "balance" may mean different proportions at different institutions. - Question and thought for further consideration: - Is the proportion of need-based aid appropriate?
+- Assessment - o Progress has been made, but "balance" may mean different proportions at different institutions. - Question and thought for further consideration: - o Is the proportion of need-based aid appropriate?